Home School Agreement

 Consultation with parents and school reports

 We closely track the progress of each child as they journey through the school.
 Ongoing assessments enable us to see how each child is progressing and to target the next stage in their learning.
+All formal assessments are shared with you.

 Reading Folders and Diaries